ducalex/SimplerS30/README.md

 # SimplerS30

-This is a firmware for the PocketGo S30 based on [SimpleS30](https://retrogamecorps.com/2021/02/13/introducing-simple30-an-optimized-pocketgo-s30-firmware/) by [retrogamecorps](https://retrogamecorps.com).
+This is a RetroArch firmware for the PocketGo S30 aiming to provide a pick-up-and-play experience.

-It addresses the following issues so far:

-- Confusing file structure and random files all over
-- The menu/power button didn't open the menu
-- The on-screen notifications were unreadable
--

-The project also has additional goals:
+Simpler30 respects RetroArch's default settings, `base_s30.cfg` contains only what is required to run correctly on the S30.
+Playlists are generated automatically at boot for a true pick-up-and-play experience!

+# Installation
+Copy the content of the sdcard folder to the root of your FAT32 SD Card.

+# Future Plans

 - Periodically keep up with new emulator versions
-- Switch to a more flexible launcher or perhaps a stock gmenu2x
-- Port some non-libretro games
+- Port some non-libretro games (add a way to start PPSSPP for example)
 - Dump the internal flash and find out if modifications are possible

 # Technical information